jgraph/www.diagrams.net-source/_posts/2020-06-08-waypoints-connectors.md

 <img src="/assets/img/blog/waypoints-remove-context-menu.png" style="width=100%;max-width:400px;height:auto;" alt="Use the context menu to remove a waypoint from a connector">

+**Note:** If you [flip a connector horizontally or vertically](/doc/faq/connector-flip.html) while it is attached to a shape, its waypoints will be changed or deleted automatically.

 ## Clear all waypoints

 By clearing all of the waypoints in a connector, it will revert to the shortest path between the two shapes.